-What happens when a new point is added?
-Weights output by the denoising filter will change, so we need to recompute the results of the denoising filter on all of previous points.
-This characteristic is extremely undesirable in the online setting.
+When a new point arrives, weights output by the denoising filter will change, so we need to recompute the results of the denoising filter on all of previous points.
+This attribute is extremely undesirable in the online setting.

-{\bf Online Framework:} An online filter is required to accept a point and return the result immediately without waiting for future points or recomputing past points.
-This is due to the online setting having restricted access to future points in the stream.
-An example of an online filter is the moving average trend filter.
+{\bf Online Framework:} An online filter is required to accept a point and return the result immediately without waiting for future points or recomputing on past points.
+An example is the moving average trend filter.
 It is easy to maintain the moving average online since we do not need to recompute over previous points to obtain the new mean.
 Similar principles apply to any online framework for decomposition.
 Each filter must accept a single point as input, update some summary statistics quickly, and then immediately pass the result to the next filter.
 In a data streaming paradigm, an algorithm must use sub-linear (poly-logarithmic) space in the number of instances it has observed.
 In case of OnlineSTL, we use O(4*max seasonality) space, which is independent of number of data points seen.